Commodification of water: Origins

 Issues surrounding the provision of water are nothing new; however, the approach to the problematic has changed dramatically during the last century.
 For the majority of the 20th century water was publicly provisioned in an era of the Keynesian welfare state.
 The state incurred high capital costs in building long-lasting infrastructure that could readily supply the population with universal access to water in the pursuit of economic growth and industrialisation.
 The emphasis was on social equity, with water resources state owned and centrally regulated through command and control regulation.
 The emphasis was on providing universal access and supply led solutions.
 This approach was heavily criticized during the late 20th century and under the prevailing ethos of neoliberal economic globalization, commodification of water was increasingly presented as the answer.
 The ability of the state to continue provision of water efficiently was questioned in the latter half of the 20th century in parallel with the environmentalist movement which raised awareness of the resulting environmental degradation and ecological disturbances.

 The fiscal crisis of the 1970s decreased public spending in most developed nations, leading to further deterioration of state-run infrastructure and further exacerbating problems of provision.
 Together with critics' insistence on state inability to operate efficiently these factors created an impetus for change in water governance.
 The precipitated change in attitude as to how water should be governed was market-based governance, proposed by neoliberals, and becoming the dominant approach to environmental problems.
 This shift in attitude led to the intensification of the commodification of water.

 Commodification

 In neoclassical terms, a commodity is a good or service that can be traded or exchanged in the marketplace for another commodity or money.
 Commodification is rooted in Marxist political theory and entails the creation of an economic good that previously was not prescribed an economic value.
 This takes place through the application of market mechanisms with the intended result being a standardized class of goods or services.
 Once commodified an economic good can be bought or sold at a price determined by market exchange, and as such market values replace social values previously attached to the good.
 It is this transformation from a public good to an economic good that neoliberals claim leads to better management and allocation of a resource, such as water.
 In accordance with welfare economics, this view infers the more efficiently managed a resource is the higher a society's welfare.
-This neoliberal sentiment of water as an economic good not unlike any other is visible in a quote from The Economist: "Only by accepting water as a tradable commodity will sensible decisions be possible" (The Economist, 1992).
+This neoliberal sentiment of water as an economic good not unlike any other is visible in a quote from The Economist: "Only by accepting water as a tradable commodity will sensible decisions be possible."